DanRegheni/sitecore-helix-clean-architecture/README.md

 This is a sample implementation of the Clean Architecture Principles with Sitecore's Helix Architectura Design Principles.

-Motivation
+# Motivation
+The first goal would be to learn how to design modular applications by experimenting different architectural style.
-Learn how to design modular applications.
-Another goal is to provide a basic solution structure that can be used to develop well-factored, SOLID applications in a sitecore context
+Another goal is to provide a basic solution structure that can be used to develop well-factored, SOLID applications, all  in a sitecore context.

-Architecture Styles
+# Architectural Styles
-	Hexagonal Architecture
+- Hexagonal Architecture
-	Onion Architecture
+- Onion Architecture
-	Clean Architecture
+- Clean Architecture